 My Aloe Vera plant thrives in low-light conditions

 A good example of this would be my aloe plant.
 Aloe plants are deemed to grow best in full sun if they’re outside; however, they’re prone to getting sunburn.
-I had an aloe plant in a planter on my front porch, which I decided to move it indoors into the area of my home I call the “dark abyss”.
+I had an aloe plant in a planter on my front porch, so I decided to move it indoors into the area of my home I call the “dark abyss”.

 As you can see from the image above, this Aloe plant is doing phenomenally in a very low light area that gets light supplemental lighting that’s approximately 3 feet away from the surface of the light.
 If you’re interested in the same supplemental lighting as I use throughout my home, you can find the grow light system here.

 Do you struggle with trying to figure out the best lighting for indoor plants due to your home environment?
 Share in a comment.